Table of Content

 It is beneficial in the analysis of sent email newsletters since they show opening rates of newsletters and emails through user data statistics.

-Pixel Tracking is not as reliable as the server to server postback URL tracking.
+Pixel Tracking is not as reliable as server-to-server postback URL tracking.
 Since all the information of the user is stored in the cookies, there will not be any tracking if the cookies get deleted.

 This happens when the user himself deletes all the cookies on his computer.